Beetham Tower, Manchester: Occupancy

 The architect, Ian Simpson, lives in the top floor penthouse, the highest residential space in Europe after surpassing Lauderdale Tower at the Barbican Estate in London upon opening in 2006.
 It cost £3 million and occupies the top two storeys.
 It has a semi-indoor garden containing 21 four-metre-tall olive, lemon and oak trees, originating from Italy and lifted into place with cranes through a small aperture in the roof before it was glazed in 2006.

-The Hilton Manchester Deansgate occupies space up to level 22, and a four-metre cantilever marks level 23 where the Cloud 23 bar is located.
+The Manchester Deansgate Hotel (formerly the Hilton Manchester Deansgate from 2006-2025) occupies space up to level 22, and a four-metre cantilever marks level 23 where the Cloud 23 bar is located.
 Above this level are apartments from level 25 to the triplex penthouse apartment on level 47.

 Beetham claimed 90% of the residences were sold before construction began in 2004.
 The Daily Telegraph claimed that 55 of 219 apartments were waiting to be let, and a further thirty were unsold in September 2008.
 In September 2010, the Manchester rental market had improved, and only two apartments out of 219 were unoccupied awaiting interior fit-out.

 Prices for an apartment ranged from £200,000 to £750,000 in 2011.
 In 2012 demand for apartments exceeded supply, causing bidding wars.
 In 2017, the second highest penthouse on floors 44, 45 and 46 was put up for sale at £3,500,000.

 The tower has views over the set of Coronation Street from the north and west façade.
 The tower also has expansive vistas over Snowdonia, the South Pennines, the Peak District, the Cheshire Plain, Liverpool Cathedral Blackpool Tower, and Jodrell Bank Observatory on a clear day.

 Noise during high winds

 The building has become known for an intermittent hum, or howling, which is heard in windy weather, emanating from the roof's glass blade, and first reported in May 2006 – just weeks after the tower opened.
 The skyscraper was intended to be 50 storeys high rather than 47, but wind load tests showed that it would sway too much because of its slender shape and the 'glass blade' façade overrun caused by the height reduction has been blamed for the noise.

 The sound has been heard from about 300 metres away.
 It is close to the standard musical pitch of B3 (approximately 246.94 hertz) and has been compared to a "UFO landing".
 The noise affected production of Coronation Street.
 Work to reduce or eradicate the noise took place in 2006, 2007 and 2010.
 Foam pads were installed in 2006, aluminium nosing in 2007 and further work done in February 2010, but attempts to eradicate the noise permanently have been unsuccessful.

-The architect refused to alter the building after complaints of residents of Manchester.
 It was suggested that the decorative glass blade could be removed to solve the problem.
 The humming noise occurred again during Storm Doris in February 2017, during Storm Ciara in February 2020, during Storm Arwen in November 2021, and during Storm Franklin in February 2022.
+In January 2024, the noise could be heard once again during Storm Jocelyn.